martin-martin/sealed_cities/README.md

 : )
 I’ve actually already been working on it forward since I posted here!
 Mouseover and some styling wasn’t available initially ; )

 ---

+### Reviewer Feedback Submission 1

+The relevant bits regarding the design of the visualization.

+---

+**The selected finding is clearly communicated.
+Design choices foster communication between the reader and the visualization.**

+The chart clearly shows the message.
+It's definitely meeting specifications as I was able to understanding the story the chart was showing.
+It's a great looking chart with a very interesting finding.

+My critique of the visualization won't be a surprise to you because you talked about them in the README file.
+You've consciously made some decisions that are a little different than typical chloropleth visualizations, but you're aware that you've made those different decisions.
+For example:

+- I would prefer that when the visualization loads, the countries already had their colors.
+Then I would see the trend right away.
+- I thought that when clicking unseal map, then hovering over a country and the color went to gray was a mistake.
+I look at the visualization before the README file, so after the README I realized that was done purposefully
+- In general, a visualization will have a legend for color
+- the popup visualization is aesthetically very cool.
+But it doesn't really give me new information.
+An example of new information would've been a bar chart showing the soil sealing for each city in the country.
+Or a chart showing city population versus city % soil sealing.
+On the visualization itself, it wasn't stated how average was calculated.
+You're aware of the pitfalls of calculating the average of the percentages because you mentioned them in the README file.
+But also somebody seeing the visualization should be made aware of how average was being calculated.
+- Keep in mind who the audience is for the visualization.
+Some people will have certain expectations about a map like this and could end up being confused by some of the design choices.
+It really depends on who the audience is and what the audience is expecting.

+If the secret is that Malta has 25% soil sealing, then I found it.
+I wasn't sure if that was it.

+---

+**The visualization includes interaction or animation.
+The interaction or animation may be simple, such as a hover, tooltip, or transition.
+Interaction or animation enhance understanding of the data.**

+The hovering with the tooltips is definitely helpful for understanding the data set.

+The pop up, while from a technical stand point is really cool, doesn't really add extra information for the reader.

+---

+### personal talk

+This feedback came from a person who is not associated with anything programming- or data-science related, so it was an interesting way to double check [my current version of the project](http://).

+---

+The feedback was very interesting.
+It wasn't clear what soil sealing is about.
+The infobox was discovered and read, but it took a while.
+Also, it was unclear that it contains a link that can lead to a more in-depth explanation.
+The question was asked, what are the _impacts_ of soil sealing - in order to get a better understanding of why this might be important to oneself in the first place.

+Then, the person could discover a clear trend on the chloropleth.
+_"the scandinavian countries are more green than the ones in central europe"_, however when trying to dive deeper into the visualization, only more and more confusions came up.

+It was unclear:

+- what do the colors actually represent (the _"% of cities per country with at least half their soil sealed"_ is not really easily understandable)
+- and what does the data in the modal pop-up box mean?

+Regarding the second one, it was expected to see such a visualization, however for each individual **city**, not the average across all cities.

+The data used for the visualization contains too many averages over averages that make it end up being quite confusing and difficult to grasp.

+One response was, that initially it felt very straightforward, however when trying to properly understand what is what and what does it mean, it got complicated.

+This, I believe, is a result of me trying to explain the data _correctly_, but having chosen to process it in this way "average of average of ordinal category" makes it very difficult to explain it to someone concisely and understandably.

+A feature request would have been to see the development through time, however this I cannot construct from the dataset that I have, since it is a snapshot of 2012.

+One final comment was that the term "Mouse-Over" might not be understandable ("Scroll-Over" was instead suggested), and I understood that this is much more a term used within the programming community, but might be confusing for someone who hasn't programmed with JavaScript.

+---

+All in all this feedback made me realize a lot of fundamental shortcomings of my visualization, that I am not yet quite sure how I would be able to address or even them out.

+It taught me to consider also the **dataset** more thoroughly before choosing it.
+Because if I would have the actual per-city-data, I could easily create the per-city-view that would be interesting and that is _expected_ when opening the modal box.

+If general audience would be my aim, I'd certainly need to get my hands on rawer data, so that I could do certain kinds of munging by myself, already considering the explainability of what I was doing to the data.

+Having only the ordinal categories that I average over, created a confusing set of thought steps that are counter-intuitive and therefore difficult to follow for a viewer.

+---

+What I find rather interesting in this is, that even though the graphic looks quite straightforward and seemingly visually communicates something clearly - I am having big troubles to _describe_ the esence of the dataset and eventually the visualization to the audience concisely.

+This might be due to a lack of statistical practice and my own understanding of what can be done with the data, and it might also be partly the reason of choosing a pre-processed dataset that complicates matters.

+---